 What qualities help make a successful match in a Big and Little pair?

-I believe the qualities that make a successful match between a Big and Little start with an open mind and willingness to learn from each other and gain new experiences, possibly out of your comfort zones.
+I believe the qualities that make a successful match between a Big and Little start with an open mind and willingness to learn from each other and gain new experiences.
 Consistency, dedication, compassion and the ability to celebrate the match relationship are qualities in a positive Big.
-Lastly, I believe the most important aspect to a successful match is creating a ‘give and take’ relationship where both the Big and the Little are benefiting and creating a positive outlook and future together.
+Lastly, I believe the most important aspect to a successful match is creating a ‘give and take’ relationship.
+A place where both the Big and the Little are benefiting and creating a positive outlook and future together.

 What about Chuck and Kweli’s relationship stands out to you?

 Chuck and Kweli’s match relationship stands out to me for their ability to continue their strong and positive friendship for 4 years, even while Kweli entered high school and is getting older.
 A few years ago, Kweli told Chuck, “I don’t want this to ever end.”

 What has been the most rewarding aspect of working with Chuck and Kweli?